liferay/clay/.github/ISSUE_TEMPLATE/Bug.md

 ---

 <!--

-Before making a bug, have you used the issue search functionality?
+Before filling this bug, have you used the issue search functionality?
+Please provide a clear and concise description of what the issue is.
 -->

--   [ ] I have searched the [issues](https://github.com/liferay/clay/issues) of this repository and believe that this is not a duplicate.

 ## Is there an example you can provide via codesandbox.com?